Evolutionary graph theory derived from eco-evolutionary dynamics: Evolution modelling with eco-evolutionary dynamics and network structure

-We consider a population in which individuals are distributed over a finite number of connected sites.
+We consider a population in which individuals are distributed over a finite number of connected sites, which multiple individuals can occupy.
 Individuals and sites represent different things depending on the modelling context.
 Examples can be found in the metapopulation and epidemiology literature such as the fragmented habitat of fritillary butterflies \citep{hanski2017} and farms housing livestock infected with foot and mouth disease \citep{matthews2003}.
 The sites are assumed to be arranged on a network such that individuals can spread to a connected site only.
 Examples of natural and artificial networks where the spread of individuals is restricted to nearest neighbours include email networks spreading computer viruses \citep{newman2002} and livestock movement networks \citep{kiss2006}.

-The framework describes a birth and death process where the population is updated in continuous time through either a birth or death event, respectively increasing or decreasing the population size by one.
-Champagnat et al.~\cite{champagnat2006} describes these events at the individual level, incorporating interaction and mutation.
-Here we follow this approach, but also take into account the site network.
+We use Champagnat et al.'s~\cite{champagnat2006} model, an individual-level birth and death process that incorporates interaction and mutation.
+In this process, the population is updated in continuous time through either a birth or death event, respectively increasing or decreasing the population size by one.
 For birth events, individuals are assumed to reproduce asexually, giving rise to an offspring that is of identical type when there is no mutation or of a different type when there is mutation.
-Individuals spread upon birth such that offspring can be placed onto a connected site where they mature immediately and remain until death.
-Examples of where this type of spreading dynamics can be used include modelling dispersal in plants \citep{fournier2004}, spread of social behaviour such as alcoholism \citep{rosenquist2010} and spread of infectious disease in epidemics.
 For death events, it is assumed that individuals free up any space that they previously occupied.
-Deaths and births are assumed to be independent events allowing the population size and density to fluctuate.
+Deaths and births are assumed to be independent events allowing the population size to fluctuate.
+Interaction between individuals can affect birth and/or death.
+In particular, interaction allows the consideration of frequency dependent selection over the adaptive landscape through the use of evolutionary game theory \cite{maynardsmith1982,ohtsuki2006,allen2017}.
+Mutation allows the introduction of a continuous number of new types into the population, allowing consideration of a richer adaptive landscape.
+For example, when the evolution of a population is studied over a long period of time, multiple different types can appear that could potentially result in clonal interference \citep{gerrish1998} where two or more adaptive mutations are in competition with one another.